10

 Check my availability

-Most of my couples are travelling to Norway for the first time, often feeling overwhelmed by the options — I guide them through everything.
+Most of my couples are coming to Norway for the first time, often overwhelmed by the options.
+I guide them through everything.

 "When you finally meet Jaakko in person, I can promise you all your worries and anxieties about your big day will melt away.